rayhog/aviator-jekyll-template/_api/sw_verison.md

 ---
-title: Software
+title: Software Version
-position: 1.8
+position: 1.2
 type:
 description: >-
   Create Query for example query.
 In this example, we will pull data from Technopedia that contains 'excel'.
-parameters:
-  - name: title
-    content: The title for the book
-  - name: score
-    content: The book's score between 0 and 5
 content_markdown: >-
-  The query returns software that includes 'Excel'.
-This is query is case sensitive.
-  {: .success}
   The query returns software that includes 'Excel'.
     This is query is case sensitive.

   {: .success}

   Adds a book to your collection.
 left_code_blocks:
   - code_block: |-